The Sims: Film

 A live-action drama film based upon the franchise was announced in 2007.
 Film rights to The Sims had been purchased by 20th Century Fox in the same year.
 It was to be written by Brian Lynch and produced by John Davis, and the film remained in development hell for a number of years.
 In 2019, following the acquisition of 21st Century Fox by Disney, the film along with numerous other video game-based movies in development at Fox were canceled.

 In April 2020, it was announced a live action film of The Sims and SimCity were in development at Legendary Entertainment, with the latter having the script be penned by Mike Rosillio.

 In March 2024, it was announced that LuckyChap Entertainment and Vertigo Entertainment are set to produce a Sims film with Kate Herron as director and co-writer alongside Briony Redman.
 This was further confirmed by EA in September 2024, who announced that the film will be produced in collaboration with Amazon MGM Studios.
 EA vice president and general manager of The Sims Kate Gorman cited Barbie (2023) as an inspiration, stating that they want to "make an impact the size of something like a Barbie movie".
 Margot Robbie, who starred in Barbie, is a co-founder of LuckyChap Entertainment.

 Reality television show

 EA, in partnership with Turner Sports and BuzzFeed, created The Sims Spark'd, a four-episode reality competition television show that premiered on the TBS network on July 17, 2020.
 The series, filmed from December 9 to 14, 2019, features 12 contestants, selected from those known to feature The Sims in their online gaming channels, tasked with challenges within The Sims 4 to create characters and stories following the challenge's themes and limitations.
 Each competitors creation is judged by a panel consisting of YouTube personality Kelsey Impicciche, singer and songwriter Tayla Parx, and EA Maxis developer Dave Miotke, with the finalist winning a prize.
 The show is hosted by American Idol season 14 finalist Rayvon Owen.

+Electronic Literature

+Janet Murray, in the revised edition of Hamlet on the Holodeck, describes Sims stories as a variety of writing akin to scrap-booking.
+Tegan Pyke has explored how these Sims stories consider literary practices, including electronic literature.
+Pyke contends that these stories "are a variety of born-digital literary works."